lmaddalena/ML.Net/README.md

 Coursera's Machine Learning course assignement implemented in DotNet Core using Visual Studio Code.

 Numerical computations are made using the MathNet libraries (https://www.mathdotnet.com/).
-For plotting I'm using GnuPlot (http://www.gnuplot.info/) interfaced with the GnuplotCSharp library implemented by James Morris aka AwokeKnowing (https://github.com/AwokeKnowing/GnuplotCSharp)
+For plotting I'm using GnuPlot (http://www.gnuplot.info/) interfaced with the GnuplotCSharp library implemented by James Morris aka AwokeKnowing (https://github.com/AwokeKnowing/GnuplotCSharp).
+For Support Vector Machine in exercise 6 I'm using Libsvm.NET (https://github.com/nicolaspanel/libsvm.net).

 ## Table of Contents